 Stake the tent down through the corner web loops.
 Stake opposite corners while applying tension to smooth the floor wrinkles.
-It works best to do this before you add the fly.
+Next, align the center poles and stake down.
+Do this before you add the fly.
 See fig 7.

-6. Attach the fly to the poles.
-Lay out the fly with the inside side up, on ground at the front of the tent, near the door.

-Fit the fly poles into the pockets sewn to the hem.
-The poles form an x crossing in the center of the fly.
-Secure the fly to the poles by wrapping all five of the hook and loop fasteners around the fly poles.
+6. Attach the fly to the pole.
+Lay out the fly with the inside side up, on ground at the front of the tent.
+Fit the fly pole into the pockets sewn to the hem.
+The pole runs from side to side down the center of the fly.
+Secure the fly to the pole by wrapping the hook and loop fasteners around the fly pole.
 See fig 8, 9 and 10.